The Most Beautiful Floral Mosaic Art from Around the World

 Sheikh Zayed Grand Mosque – Abu Dhabi, United Arab Emirates

-Abu Dhabi is known for being a luxurious tourist destination, but it is also the home of the Sheikh Zayed Grand Mosque, a place where floral mosaics have made a majestic appearance.
+Abu Dhabi is known for being a luxurious tourist destination, but it is also the home of the Sheikh Zayed Grand Mosque, a place where flower mosaic art have made a majestic appearance.
 Kevin Dean, the artist behind the botanic wonders has managed to turn a dull pavement into a grandiose work of art.
 The brightly-colored mosaics are spread on white marble background to the chromatic delight of all visitors.
-The mosaics are adorned with representations of Middle Eastern flowers, such as roses, lilies, tulips and irises.
+The mosaic art are adorned with representations of Middle Eastern flowers, such as roses, lilies, tulips and irises.
 The sahan is adorned with poppies, while the northern entrance features jasmine and red frangipani.
 Moving forward to the entrance to the main prayer hall, visitors can feast their eyes on Dean’s morning glories and a plant that lives in the desert, the Pergularia tomentosa.

 Umbrian Village Mosaic of Flowers – Umbria, Italy